 ‘With richly textured prose ripe with delightful irony, Marshall has produced a quirky and hugely enjoyable read taking the reader into the world of publishing with all its eccentricities.
 With a flurry of colourful and well-drawn characters, this is a joyride of a novel which will have its readers smiling throughout.’ — Jac Shreeves-Lee, author of Broadwater

-‘Fiona Vigo Marshall’s bookish jeu d’esprit, is hugely entertaining, in which the hapless Mortimer charts the decline of a once-great publishing house in his diary.
-In a book full of funny lines and set pieces and memorable characters the House itself is a marvellous concoction.
+‘Fiona Vigo Marshall’s bookish jeu d’esprit, in which the hapless Mortimer charts the decline of a once-great publishing house in his diary, is hugely entertaining.
+In a book full of funny lines, set pieces and memorable characters, the House itself is a marvellous concoction.
 You can smell the medieval timbers and the leather and vellum of its venerable book collection as you read.’ — Gill Darling, author of Erringby

-‘A must-read, rib-tickling, uproarious satire – and a quest for the one book that will make all the difference.’ — Peter Tyler, Emeritus Professor of Community Psychiatry and Consultant in Transformation Psychiatry, Lincolnshire Partnership NHS Foundation Trust
+‘A must-read, rib-tickling, uproarious satire – and a quest for the one book that will make all the difference.’ — Professor Peter Tyrer, author of The Watermeadow Mystery and Poleaxed